ryan-wendel/probeserver/README.md

-# probeserver
+# Probeserver Docker Container
-A Docker container used to research the k8s pod lifecycle and proxy behavior.
+Experimenting with a Docker container that aids in researching the self-healing capabilities afforded by Kubernetes to help manage issues encountered during pod lifecycle.